 Many of the central issues relating to the interpretation of IRC Section 280E remain unsettled and there are critical tax accounting issues regarding the allocation of expenses to the cost of goods sold (thus avoiding disallowance as deductions under Section 280E) that have never been addressed by any Treasury regulation or court case.
 IFRIC 23 - Uncertainty over Income Tax Treatments provides guidance that adds to the requirements in IAS 12, Income Taxes by specifying how to reflect the effects of uncertainty in accounting for income taxes.
 The Company evaluated these uncertain tax treatments using a probability-weighted approach to assess the range of possible outcomes as required in its adoption of IFRIC 23 and, although it strongly disagrees with the findings of the Internal Revenue Service and the Tax Court, determined that a reserve for an uncertain tax position should be recorded.
-As of March 31, 2020, the reserve totaled \$37.0 million (December 31, 2019 - \$36.5 million).
+As of June 30, 2020, the reserve totaled \$37.4 million (December 31, 2019 - \$36.5 million).
+See Note 15 for additional information.
 Moothery v.
 Patients Mutual Assistance Collective Corp dba Harborside Health et al.